pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 ![Provenance example](../../images/provenance.svg)

-In the diagram above, you can see two input repositories called `parameters` and `training-data`.
-The `training-data` repository continuously collects data from an outside source.
-The training model pipeline combines the data from these two repositories, trains many models, and runs tests to select the best one.
+In the diagram above, you can see two input repositories called `params` and `data`.
+The `data` repository continuously collects data from an outside source.
+The training model pipeline combines the data from the first repository with the parameters in the second repository, runs them through the pipeline code, and collects the results in the output repo.

-Provenance helps you to understand how and why the best model was selected and enables you to track the origin of the best model.
+Provenance helps you to understand where commits in the output repo originates in.
-In the diagram above, the best model is represented with a purple circle.
-By using provenance, you can find that the best model was created from the commit **2** in the `training-data` repository and the commit **1** in the `parameters` repository.
+For example, in the diagram above, you can see that the commit `3b` was created from the commit `1b` from the `data` repository and the commit `2a` in the `params` repository.
+Similar, the commit `3a` was created from the commit `1a` from the `data` repository and the commit `2a` from the `params` repository.

 ## Tracking the Provenance Upstream